 7. Skin and hair changes

-Investigations to diagnose peripheral artery disease:
+Investigations to diagnose peripheral artery diseases:

 To establish a definitive diagnosis of peripheral artery disease, certain investigations are performed which includes: